 Q: Are there any meetings we need to attend before the sale?

 A: Yes.
-If you are a new student vendor you need to attend the professional development meeting on Wednesday October 29 2:30-4:00 in Brown 320.
-Topics will include; pricing, packaging, taxes, copyright etc.
+If you are a new student vendor you need to attend the professional development meeting on Wednesday October 26th 2:00-3:00 in Brown 320.
+Topics will include: how to talk about your work, pricing, packaging, taxes, copyright, ect.

-There is a second Mandatory Meeting for all participants (alumni, staff, faculty and students), Wednesday December 3 2:30-4:00 in Falvey Hall.
-You will meet with your group leaders (for some groups this will be the first time) and get training on how to fill out the required inventory sheets and price tags.
+There is a second mandatory meeting for all participants (alumni, faculty, staff and students), Wednesday November 30, 2:30-4:00 in Falvey Hall.
+You will meet with your group leaders (for some groups this will be the first time) and get training on how to fill out the required inventory sheets and tags)

 Q: Why do I need an inventory sheet?